neondatabase/website/content/docs/postgresql/postgresql-tutorial.md

 -
 - [Is Null](/docs/postgresql/postgresql-is-null) - check if a value is null or not.

 ### Section 3.
 Joining Multiple Tables

 - [Joins](/docs/postgresql/postgresql-joins) - show you a brief overview of joins in PostgreSQL.
 -
 - [Table aliases](/docs/postgresql/postgresql-alias) - describes how to use table aliases in the query.
 -
-- [Inner Join ](/docs/postgresql/postgresql-inner-join "PostgreSQL INNER JOIN")- select rows from one table that have the corresponding rows in other tables.
+- [Inner Join](/docs/postgresql/postgresql-inner-join "PostgreSQL INNER JOIN")- select rows from one table that have the corresponding rows in other tables.
 -
 - [Left Join](/docs/postgresql/postgresql-left-join "PostgreSQL LEFT JOIN") - select rows from one table that may or may not have the corresponding rows in other tables.
 -